Fall 2020 FAQ for graduate students

 Although many uncertainties remain as we look ahead to the Fall 2020 semester, please read the latest plans for the fall calendar, changes to class scheduling, information on how courses will be delivered, plans for Prep Week and final exams, and much more.
 The remainder of this page provides additional information of special interest to graduate students.

 Graduate teaching, research, and administrative assistants (GAs) who are at high risk for serious illness due to COVID-19 as defined by the Centers for Disease Control may follow the guidance from University Human Resources.
-GAs not at high risk but living with someone who is also may follow the guidance.
+GAs who are not at high risk themselves but live with someone who is, may also follow the guidance.
 Specific health conditions are not entered on the form that UHR provides, and the review process is confidential.
-Please complete the UHR process as soon as possible if you are interested in an accommodation.
+Please complete the UHR process as soon as possible if you are interested in exploring an alternate arrangement for serving as a GA.

 Assistantship appointment dates